Pharmacy Technology

 Semester Hours 3

 This course emphasizes the rational use of prescription and non-prescription medications.
-Topics include how to use licit drugs and chemical substances appropriately, the development of drugs, economic factors that impact health care, drugs, and pregnancy, children and the elderly, and the use of self-help medications for a variety of conditions.
-Upon completion, students should be able to perform basic supervised dispensing techniques in a variety of pharmacy settings.
+Topics include how to use licit drugs and chemical substances appropriately, the development of drugs, economic factors that impact health care, drugs, pregnancy, children, and the elderly, and the use of self-help medications for a variety of conditions.
+Upon completion, students will be able to perform basic supervised dispensing techniques in various pharmacy settings.

 PHM 205: Computers and Billings